IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 4. **Seeing the results! :**

-   Now if we go onto our opc-ua browser we should see if we go into you should see this value incrementing by one every secound:
+   Now if we go onto our opc-ua browser we should see if we go into you should see this value incrementing by one every second:

    modbus device -> Sparkplug -> xrt -> modbus-device1 -> cell_1_tmp
 ![Alt text](images/Opc-ua-browser2.png)